 As Leap Wireless International Inc. (LEAP:US) pledges to consider all possible strategy changes, a sale would be the mobile carrier’s best shot at turning around the industry’s lowest valuation.

-Net losses (LEAP) every year since 2006 and $3.2 billion in long- term debt pushed Leap’s shares down to 0.6 times earnings before interest, taxes, depreciation and amortization.
+Net losses (LEAP:US) every year since 2006 and $3.2 billion in long- term debt pushed Leap’s shares down to 0.6 times earnings before interest, taxes, depreciation and amortization.
 That’s the cheapest among all U.S. telecommunications carriers trading at $100 million or more, according to data compiled by Bloomberg.
 The stock has fallen despite Leap’s ownership of wireless spectrum the $393 million company says should fetch $3 billion.